Silicone: Properties

 Silicone can be developed into rubber sheeting, where it has other properties, such as being FDA compliant.
 This extends the uses of silicone sheeting to industries that demand hygiene, for example, food and beverage, and pharmaceuticals.

 Applications

 Silicones are used in many products.
-Ullmann's Encyclopedia of Industrial Chemistry lists the following major categories of application: Electrical (e.g. insulation), electronics (e.g., coatings), household (e.g., sealants and cooking utensils), automobile (e.g. gaskets), airplane (e.g., seals), office machines (e.g. keyboard pads), medicine and dentistry (e.g. tooth impression molds), textiles and paper (e.g. coatings).
+Ullmann's Encyclopedia of Industrial Chemistry lists the following major categories of application: Electrical (such as insulation), electronics (such as coatings), household (such as sealants and cooking utensils), automobile (such as gaskets), airplane (such as seals), office machines (such as keyboard pads), medicine and dentistry (such as tooth impression molds), and textiles and paper (such as coatings).
 For these applications, an estimated 400,000 tonnes of silicones were produced in 1991.
 Specific examples, both large and small are presented below.